angusroberts/robot-antenna/README.md

 ![](components.png "Components you will need")

+**Before you start: electricity revision:**

+If you are not happy with simple circuits and connecting a battery to a bulb, LED, or buzzer then please ask: we can go over this with you.

 **Activity checklist:**

 1. The LED has a short leg and a long leg.
 Slot a jumper wire onto the long leg.